Steamed dorada in Pepper and ginger sauce.

 Cooking in a motorhome…

 As those of us with tiny homes know, facilities and space can be limited in a van kitchen!
 Katie & Jason have a pretty awesome set-up which helps when cooking in a tiny space.
-These featured vanlifers have a 3 burner hob, FULL-SIZE fridge freezer (not that i’m jealous or anything!), plus lots of storage options including under the floor!
+They have a 3 burner hob, FULL-SIZE fridge freezer (not that i’m jealous or anything!), plus lots of storage options including under the floor!

-Katie & Jason say their favorite things about their motorhome kitchen are the freezer, as they say everyone needs ice cream in their life.
+Katie & Jason’s favorite thing about their motorhome kitchen are the freezer, as they say everyone needs ice cream in their life.
 Plus they can have a steady supply of ice for their G&T’s!
 They are also very grateful for the underfloor lockers.

 Cooking pizza outside in a mini pizza oven